rowinlid/rowinlid/README.md

 ### Hi there 👋, Rowin Lidwin
 #### Web Developer
-I am Rowin, and I am currently pursuing a Bachelor's degree in Computer Science.
+I am Rowin, and I am currently pursuing a Bachelor's degree in Computer Science at the University of Texas at Dallas.
 I enjoy working on Web Development, UI, and UX design.
 I also enjoy integrating backend with frontend and have worked on several projects in that area.
 You can check out my LinkedIn profile @ https://www.linkedin.com/in/rowinlidwin/

 Skills: